gridstack/gridstack.js/doc/README.md

 - `minRow` - minimum rows amount which is handy to prevent grid from collapsing when empty.
 Default is `0`.
 You can also do this with `min-height` CSS attribute on the grid div in pixels, which will round to the closest row.
 - `nonce` - If you are using a nonce-based Content Security Policy, pass your nonce here and GridStack will add it to the <style> elements it creates.
-- `oneColumnSize` - minimal width.
-If grid width is less than or equal to, grid will be shown in one-column mode (default: `768`)
+- `oneColumnSize` - When the width of the grid is equal to or less than the value set in oneColumnSize, the grid will be displayed in one-column mode.
+By default, the value of this option is set to "768".
 - `oneColumnModeDomSort` - set to `true` if you want oneColumnMode to use the DOM order and ignore x,y from normal multi column layouts during sorting.
 This enables you to have custom 1 column layout that differ from the rest. (default?: `false`)
 - `placeholderClass` - class for placeholder (default: `'grid-stack-placeholder'`)
 - `placeholderText` - placeholder default content (default: `''`)